 The acting chair of the grants allocation committee is Councillor Mark Benton.
-This Committee will consider, and allocate grant moneys in accordance with the meeting cycles and criteria of five granting programmes.
+This committee will consider, and allocate grant moneys in accordance with the meeting cycles and criteria of the following five grant programmes: community grants, creative community scheme, districtwide hall hire remissions, heritage fund allocations and waste levy fund grants.
 Key responsibilities will include assessing applications and allocating funds in accordance with each programme's criteria.